 Can the visitor find this?
 Is it quickly visible in the first few moments that they are on the site?

-I know 100% of my clients are normal human beings who just want answers, prices and reassurances of knowledge, expertise and timely delivery from my website when they get there.
-I would be amazed if your potential clients are much different.
+I know 100% of my clients just want clear guidance, answers, prices, and reassurances of knowledge, expertise and timely delivery from my website when they get there.
+I assume your potential clients are not much different.

 The Power of One

 Depending on your business niche value can be wildly different from say a plastic surgeon and a yoga instructor.
-You know your clients, know what they want so provide this information and value all the time..
+You know your clients, know what they want to provide this information and value all the time.

 Always be Updating